A

 Awa Meité

-Hailing from Mali, Awa Meité is recognized as a multi-talented fashion and textile designer, filmmaker, stylist and painter.
-Based in Mali’s Bamako, Meité’s label spotlights local artisans who are responsible for some of the country’s most thoughtful garments and accessories.
-Her ready-to-wear pieces come in an array of striking silhouettes and hand-woven fabrics, and pay homage to her country’s rich history of craftsmanship and design.
+Hailing from Mali, Awa Meité is recognized as a multi-talented fashion and textile designer, filmmaker, stylist, and painter.
+Her label creates ready-to-wear pieces that come in an array of striking silhouettes and hand-woven fabrics, and pay homage to her country’s rich history of craftsmanship and design.

 B